campaniguido/California-road-map-analysis/README.md

 ### California road map  (main.py)

-main.py: it contains the code useful to read the file roadnet-ca.txt, deleting some bugs in the dataset,
-                  to make plots/histograms of the main features of the whole/reduced graph and to visualize the features distribution and their evolution within size increasing of the graph
+The file main.py contains the code useful to read the file roadnet-ca.txt, deleting some bugs in the dataset, to make plots/histograms of the main features of the whole/reduced graph and  to visualize the features distribution and their evolution within size increasing of the graph